Leco language: Classification

 Although Leco is generally considered to be a language isolate, Kaufman (1994: 64) groups Leco together with the Sechura–Catacao languages as part of a proposed Macro-Lecoan family.
 It has also been suggested that Leco might be grouped with the extinct Puquina languages spoken in the south shore of Lake Titicaca.

 Language contact

 Jolkesky (2016) notes that there are lexical similarities with the Kulle, Omurano, Taushiro, Urarina, Arawak, Cholon-Hibito, Jaqi, and Quechua language families due to contact.

-Background

 History

+Documentation

 Apart from some brief lists of vocabulary, the main document for which Leco is known is a Christian doctrine compiled by the missionary Andrés Herrero at the beginning of the 19th century.
 That doctrine was published in 1905 by Lafone Quevedo, who used it as a source to make a grammatical description of the language.
 That work was virtually the only available document about Leco, until the linguist Simon van de Kerke (1994) located some speakers of the language and compiled some additional facts which enlarged the analysis of Quevedo.